 • SSA participates in a number of IRS-related events.
 Staff attend six tax seminars a year presented by IRS.
-SSA staffs a booth at these public seminars and also provides a 11⁄2 hour workshop on employer reporting.
+SSA staffs a booth at these public seminars and also provides a 11⁄2-hour workshop on employer reporting.
 A number of small businesses attend these workshops.
-SSA staff are also present at eight payroll reporting conferences each year in different parts of the country.
+SSA staff make presentations at eight payroll reporting conferences each year in different parts of the country.
 These conferences are attended primarily by larger businesses, but they are open to any business.

-SSA holds The National Payroll Reporting Conference on an annual basis at its Baltimore headquarters.
-This conference was established in 1990 as a forum for Federal agencies and the business community to gather, identify, discuss and resolve common wage and tax reporting issues.
-This conference has had a significant positive impact on the accuracy of the wage data submitted to SSA.
-The conference also provides the business community an opportunity to have a voice in initiatives that will ultimately affect the way it does business.
-The conference is attended by many small companies from the surrounding states as well as by national payroll organizations and service bureaus.
-Due to budget limitations, the 2003 conference will not be held; however, the Agency expects to sponsor the conference again in 2004.
+• SSA holds The National Payroll Reporting Forum on an annual basis at its Baltimore headquarters.
+This forum was established in 1990 so that Federal agencies and the business community could gather, identify, discuss and resolve common wage and tax reporting issues.
+This forum has had a significant effect on the accuracy of the wage data submitted to SSA.
+The forum also provides the business community an opportunity to have a voice in initiatives that will ultimately affect the way it does business.
+The forum is attended by many small companies from the surrounding states as well as by national payroll organizations and service bureaus.
+The Agency is holding the 2004 conference on May 20, 2004 at SSA headquarters in Baltimore.

-• SSA's Office of Small and Disadvantaged Business Utilization provides assistance to small businesses through scheduling one-on-one meetings and participating in various procurement trade shows and conferences.
+• SSA's Office of Small and Disadvantaged Business Utilization assists small businesses by scheduling one-on-one meetings and participating in various procurement trade shows and conferences.

-Social Security Administration Single Point of Contact: Liz Davidson, SSA Reports Clearance Officer, 1338 Annex Building, 6401 Security Boulevard, Woodlawn, MD 21235, Telephone: 410- 965-0454, Fax: 410-965-6400, E-Mail: Liz.Davidson@ssa.gov.
+Social Security Administration Single Point of Contact: Elizabeth A. Davidson, SSA Reports Clearance Officer, 1338 Annex Building, 6401 Security Boulevard, Woodlawn, MD 21235.
+Telephone: 410-965-0454.
+Fax: 410- 965-6400.
+E-Mail: Liz.Davidson@ssa.gov.